-At Peterson & Cammack Dentistry, preventive dental care goes far beyond regular checkups and cleanings.
-Apart from the process of removing harmful plaque and tartar from around the gum line and examining one’s oral cavity for problem areas or abnormalities, an emergency dentist in Lacey, WA, can offer additional preventive solutions designed to improve oral health.
-With dental sealants, patients can better protect back teeth from plaque and other food particles entering the tiniest crevices and causing tooth decay.
+At Peterson & Cammack Family & Cosmetic Dentistry, preventive dental care goes far beyond regular checkups and cleanings.
+Apart from the process of removing harmful plaque and tartar from around the gum line and examining one’s oral cavity for problem areas or abnormalities, a family dentist can offer additional preventive solutions designed to improve oral health.
+With dental sealants in our Lacey, WA dental office, patients can better protect back teeth from plaque and other food particles entering the tiniest crevices and causing tooth decay.
 To find out how your child can have sealants applied during their next visit, call us today!

 Dental sealants are just one of the many preventive measures your dentist can use to protect your little one’s smile.
 These thin, plastic coatings are painted onto the back teeth to create a protective barrier against any debris or bacteria from penetrating the tooth enamel and causing cavities or tooth decay.

 How Long Do Dental Sealants Last?

 The timespan for your child’s dental sealants is dependent upon how well they take care of their smile.
 In most cases, sealants can last for several years.
 As long as your child maintains good oral health, avoids using their teeth as tools to open packages or containers, and limits the types of hard, crunchy foods eaten, it is possible for these back teeth to remain protected for much longer.